aaronmerino/sentential-parser/README.md

 # sentential-parser
-Sentential parser, checks if expression is a WFF of sentential logic, and builds the tree if it is.
+Determines whether or not an expression is a well-formed formula of sentential logic.
+Given that it is well-formed, a tree is constructed to show how the expression was built.

 # how to run
 npm run start